bg_wrapper

 By investing just a few minutes, you'll learn everything you need to know about how businesses are valued and what you can do to maximize your business’s worth.

-No matter how much blood, sweat, and tears you've put into building your business, its value ultimately comes down to what buyers are willing to pay for it.
-To maximize your business's value, you need to understand how buyers think about valuation.
+No matter how much blood, sweat, and tears you’ve put into building your company, its value ultimately comes down to what prospective buyers are willing to pay.
+To maximize your business worth, you need to understand how people on the other side of the deal think about valuation.

 Buyers typically determine a business’s value using a straightforward formula:

-Business Value = Current Profitability × Valuation Multiple
+Business Value = Current Profitability x Valuation Multiple

 Let's break this down:

-• Current profitability measures how much money your business makes today (typically expressed as EBITDA or SDE, which we'll explain below)
+• Current profitability measures how much money your business makes today (often expressed as EBITDA or SDE, which we’ll explain below).

-Understanding these components is crucial because it shows you exactly where to focus your efforts to increase your business's value.
+Understanding these components is crucial because it shows you exactly where to focus your efforts to increase the value of your business.

 Let’s dive into each element to see how this works in practice.

-Not sure what your business's true profitability is?
-You're not alone.
+Not sure what your business’s true profitability is?
+You’re not alone.
 Most business owners know their top-line revenue numbers but have little understanding of their true bottom line.
-While sales are important, buyers focus primarily on how much money the business generates after all expenses are paid.
+While sales are important, buyers focus primarily on how much money the business generates after all expenses are paid—i.e., cash flow and other profitability metrics.

 To standardize this analysis, the industry uses two key profitability metrics, depending on the size of your business: